 One such event is that which generated the signal detected in September of last year.
 It occurred about 1300 million years ago when two large black holes spiralled towards one another and then merged into a single, stationary black hole, losing energy by way of radiating gravitational waves (ripples in space-time) exactly as predicted by Einstein; the whole process took only a few tenths of a second, but involved a total of 65 solar masses (36 + 29), 3 of which were converted, mostly in the final instant of the merger, to gravitational wave energy according to the famous relationship E = mc2.
 This was so much energy that, had it been visible (electromagnetic), it would’ve been 50 times brighter than the entire universe.
 Yet, even a huge event like that created very small waves (gravity is the weakest of the four fundamental interactions of nature), which merely displaced a pair of free-falling masses placed 3 km apart by a length 10,000 smaller than the diameter of a proton.
 Measuring this displacement requires very complex arrays of laser beams, mirrors, and detectors measuring interference, such as the 2 LIGO in the United States, and VIRGO in Italy.

-This video by LIGO scientist, David Reitze, has a good animation explaining the event and the workings of the interferometers.
-A link to a more advanced interferometer simulation is included in the additional resources section.
+A link to an advanced interferometer simulation is included in the additional resources section.

 The figure below shows an illustration of the event’s 3 main phases and the corresponding, matched signals from the 2 LIGO interferometers.

 Python’s many contributions